 An infection called Epstein Barr virus (EBV) has been linked with leiomyosarcomas in children and young people with HIV or AIDS.
 It's also been linked to leiomyosarcoma in adults taking medicines to lower immunity after a transplant.
 There are also a small number of reports of people developing angiosarcoma after kidney transplant.

 Radiotherapy and surgery for breast cancer can cause long term swelling (lymphoedema) of the arm.
 Radiotherapy or surgery to the pelvic area or genital area can cause swelling of the leg.

-Less than 1 in every 3,000 women who have breast removal (mastectomy) and get chronic lymphoedema develop a type of sarcoma in the arm called angiosarcoma.
+Very rarely, women who have breast removal (mastectomy) and get chronic lymphoedema develop a type of sarcoma in the arm called angiosarcoma.
 This is also known as Stewart-Treves syndrome.
 It takes many years to develop.

 More rarely, angiosarcoma may occur in the leg in people who have chronic lymphoedema of the leg.